emberjs/website/source/blog/2018-03-26-ember-3-1-released.md

 No new deprecations are introduced in Ember CLI 3.1:

 For more details on the changes in Ember CLI 3.1 and detailed upgrade instructions, please review the [Ember CLI  3.1.0 release page](https://github.com/ember-cli/ember-cli/releases/tag/v3.1.0).

 ### Upcoming Changes in Ember CLI 3.2

 - [#7605](https://github.com/ember-cli/ember-cli/pull/7605) blueprints/app: Add `qunit-dom` dependency by default [@Turbo87](https://github.com/Turbo87)

-`qunit-dom` will be added by default to all apps and addons, if you don't (plan to) use it you don't have to add it. https://github.com/simplabs/qunit-dom-codemod exists to ease migration.
+`qunit-dom` will be added by default to all apps and addons, if you don't (plan to) use it, you don't have to add it. https://github.com/simplabs/qunit-dom-codemod exists to ease migration.

 - [#7501](https://github.com/ember-cli/ember-cli/pull/7501) add delayed transpilation [@kellyselden](https://github.com/kellyselden)
 - [#7650](https://github.com/ember-cli/ember-cli/pull/7650) compile all addons at once optimization [@kellyselden](https://github.com/kellyselden)